Tomoko Ohta: Education

-Tomoko Ohta was born near Nagoya and grerw up in Miyoshi-cho in Aichi Prefecture.
+Tomoko Ohta was born near Nagoya and grew up in Miyoshi-cho in Aichi Prefecture.
 She was in the 6th grade in elementary school when World War II ended.
 After the war, there were widespread changes in the social and educational systems, including the introduction of co-education.
 She attended junior high school in Toyota, and became interested in mathematics and physics.
 After senior high school, she entered Nagoya University.
 Having failed the examination for medical school, she transferred to the agriculture department at Tokyo University and majored in horticulture.
 Ohta graduated from the Agriculture Department of the University of Tokyo in 1956.
 After working at a publishing company, she was hired at the Kihara Institute for Biological Research.
 There she studied the cytogenetics of wheat and sugar beets.

 Hitoshi Kihara gave Ohta an opportunity to study abroad, and in 1962, she entered the graduate program at North Carolina State University with support from a Fulbright scholarship.
 Having initially planned to work on plant cytogenetics, she switched her focus to population genetics.
-She worked with jher advisor, Ken-Ichi Kojima, on problems in stochastic population genetics, Ohta completed her Ph.D. degree in 1966.
+She worked with her advisor, Ken-Ichi Kojima, on problems in stochastic population genetics, Ohta completed her PhD in 1966.